 It’s hard to get the warm fuzzies for earthworms.
 They have no legs.
 They don’t have eyes or a face, and their bodies stretch like rubber.
 They secrete a slime—mucus—that helps them slide more easily through the soil.
 But these faceless fellows can be big friends to farmers.
 Earthworms break up hard soil, create tunnels that allow air and water to better penetrate, and bring important minerals to the soil.
 Most of the 180+ species of earthworms in the U.S. bring great benefits to soil health on farms and can help improve fertilizer efficiency.
 It’s true that some non-native species of earthworms can negatively affect the soils in some forests.
 But when it comes to farms, earthworms are friends.

 Their name comes from Latin, meaning “thousand legs.”
 As it turns out, no known species of millipede has a thousand legs.
 Most top out at several hundred.
-Although millipedes look creepy crawly, these arthropods (they are not insects) are harmless to humans and are in fact very beneficial to farm soils.
+Although millipedes may look unpleasant, these arthropods (they are not insects) are harmless to humans and are in fact very beneficial to farm soils.
 Millipedes shred the leftover residue of previous crops—organic matter—and mix it through the soil.
 This gives smaller soil organisms like fungi and bacteria greater surface area to work on, and speeds breakdown of the crop residue, which ultimately makes the soil more fertile.

 What is it about spiders that unnerves people?
 Is it their sticky, often hard-to-spot webs, or the way they pounce so quickly when prey is near?
-Something about spiders spooks most people.
+Something about spiders unsettles most people.
 Yet spiders are incredibly beneficial to us.
 “If spiders disappeared, we would face famine,” Norman Platnick of New York’s American Museum of Natural History told the Washington Post.
 “Spiders are primary controllers of insects.
 Without spiders, all of our crops would be consumed by those pests.”
 A study found that more than 600 different species of spiders patrol U.S. croplands, keeping crop-eating pests under control.